unlhcc/crane-modules/README.md

 Adding BCRF modules:
 -------------------

-The workflow is similar to above, except there is `bcrf` branch to add modules into that will then later get merged into the master branch.
+The workflow is similar to above, except there a separate branch for each package to be added will be created, and then later get merged into the master branch.

 If you don't have a copy of the repo, clone it first: